 The resolver hashes \.example.org to 22670TRPLHSR72PQQMEDLTG1KDQE0LB7.
-This hash is covered by the same NSEC3 record that matches the hash falls in the interval the closest encloser: 15BG9L6359F5CH23E34DDUA6N1RIHL9H set by and 3GM0KCUB31AM5C8R6SKFK1DKIE7HP1PB.
+Only the last NSEC3 covers this hash.
+The hash falls in the interval set by 1AVVQN74SG75UKFVF25DGCETHGQ638EK and 75B9ID679QQ0V6LDFHD80CSHSSSB6JVQ (this is our third NSEC3).
 This means there is no wildcard at the closest encloser and x.2.example.org definitely does not exist.